VermeilChan/MetalSlugFontReborn/Documentation/CONTRIBUTING.md

 To set up a development environment:
 1. Fork the project.
 2. Clone the project to your local machine.
-3. Install the required libraries by running `pip install -r req.txt`.
+3. Install the required libraries by running `pip install -r requirements.txt`.

 To run the project:
-- You can choose to run the project using either `console.py` or `windowed-version.py`, depending on your preference.
+- You can choose to run the project using either `console-version.py` or `windowed-version.py`, depending on your preference.

 ## Bug Reports